Sailing Advice for Niue

 Clearance Forms

-On arrival to Niue, you must provide your official clearance from your last port of call.
-After that, you will need to complete several customs arrival forms, including a Masters Certificate, Immigration Form, Health Department Form, Health Border Form, Vessel Report Form and a Niue Cash Report Form.
-You can complete these once in Niue or download the forms from the Niue Yacht Club website and complete them before arrival to speed up the process.
+You can complete these once in Niue or download the forms from the Niue Yacht Club page on the Niue Tourism website and complete them before arrival to speed up the process.

 Immigration

-Note that there is a departure tax of NZ$80 for visitors aged 12 and over, which is payable to the Niue Customs office.
+Note that there is a departure tax of NZ$150 for visitors aged 12 and over, which is payable to the Niue Customs office.
+Learn more about the tax in Niue Tipping & Tax Guide for Travellers.

 Quarantine

 Niue has a few quarantine restrictions and prohibitions, such as fresh fruit and vegetables, meat, eggs, honey or animal products.
+Much of this is covered in the Notice to Mariners.
 See the full list of declarable items in What to Declare When Arriving in Niue.
 Note that pets are not allowed on shore.

 Mooring in Niue